-Another quick and easy method to soften polymer clay is to add soft clay to your stiff clay and then knead, roll and mix the two together until the clay is easily workable.
+Another quick and easy method to soften polymer clay is to add soft clay to your stiff old clay.
+Bread into small clay pieces and then knead, roll and mix the two together until the clay is easily workable.

-Most brands of polymer clay also produce softening agents to mix into the clay to condition it.
+Most brands of polymer clay also produce softening agents or liquid clay to mix into the clay to condition it.
 Brand names include Sculpey Clay Softener, Fimo Quick Mix, or Liquid Polymer Clay.

 These all have instructions on how to soften polymer clay with this agent printed on the packaging.
 You will still need to work the clay well by massaging the softener into it and then kneading and rolling until it is completely blended.

 There are specific machines that have been developed for use with polymer clay.
-If you are serious about your clay crafting, or you want to turn this craft into a business, this would be the way to go.
+If you are serious about your clay crafting, or you want to turn this craft into a business, a clay roller would be the way to go.

 Alternatively, you could use a pasta-making machine, which effectively rolls and squeezes the clay to condition it.